oqolarte/oblong/content/project/alwayscarry.md

 ### Landing Page Logo
 The cat-holding-a-book image is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program, that's also available in many platforms.

-The image is then compressed and optimized for the web.
+The image, compressed and optimized for the web, shall be the guiding aesthetic of the website.

 ### Payment Gateway?